-Perspective | Even the best-case scenario with omicron will still be bad
+Perspective | The best-case scenario with omicron will still be bad

-Alongside this there has steady tide of coverage and commentary suggesting that omicron causes mostly mild disease — the implication being that it’s not much to worry about, that we need only stay the course and we can ride this one out, too.
+Alongside this there has been a steady tide of coverage and commentary suggesting that omicron causes mostly mild disease — the implication being that it’s not much to worry about, that if we only stay the course we can ride this one out, too.

 But that’s premature.
 Let me be clear: I’m not stating definitively that omicron has some grim future in store for us.
 I’m saying that there are red flashing warning signs, that we underestimate this virus at our peril and that even the best-case scenario is still bad.